codefellows/portland-201d3/ProjectWeekGuide.md

 ### Day 1: Launch
 Build a basic scaffold from scratch as a team.
-- Elect a "Launch Driver" to "Drive" (type on a keyboard) during the creation of the initial repo and scaffold code, who will own the following tasks:
+- Elect a "Launch Driver" to "Drive" (type on a keyboard) during the creation of the initial repo and scaffold code, who will own/create the following items:
-  - Create a new repo in the driver's GitHub account.
+  - New team project repo in the driver's GitHub account.
-  - In the repo's README.md, include a placeholder for the deployment URL.
+  - New README.md that includes a placeholder for the deployment URL.
   - User's Guide that contains instructions on how to use the site.
-  - In the scaffold code (e.g., in &quot;index.html&quot;), include the repo's GitHub URL.
+  - Scaffold code that includes a file (e.g., in &quot;index.html&quot;) that contains the GitHub URL of the driver's team project repo.
-  - Add other team members as collaborators.
+  - Other team members as collaborators in the same repo.
-  - Set up GitHub Issues and enter initial "TO DO" items as Issues.
+  - GitHub Issues for the repo, and initial "TO DO" items as Issues.
 - While the Launch Driver is driving, other team members should navigate to create initial content in the scaffold code and define the initial set of GitHub Issues.
-They should stay ahead of the Launch Driver by researching unfamiliar technology such as 3rd party libraries that would provide features needed by the app.
+They should stay ahead of the Launch Driver by researching unfamiliar technology such as 3rd party libraries that could provide features needed by the app.

 An example scaffold:
 - /